A very easy recipe for a tender and fluffy keto chocolate chip cake, made with almond flour and sweetened with stevia.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Whisk together the ingredients (except for the chocolate chips) in one bowl.
+Whisk together the ingredients (except for the chocolate chips) in one bowl.
+I just use a hand whisk and mix it by hand.
+So easy.

 Can I use another sweetener instead of stevia?